 If you didn’t enable activity logs, then you will need to configure logs to forward to the Event Hub.
-We’ve provided a templates for this process as well.
+We’ve provided a template for this process as well.
 See Forwarding Azure logs to the Event Hub.

 Note: This is only required if you are forwarding logs with the template provided.
 Without the managed identity, you can still manually configure Azure resources to forward their logs to the Event Hub.

-Click the button below to open the Microsoft Template which will create the Managed Identity with User Administrator role.
+Click the button below to open the Microsoft Template which will create the Managed Identity with the User Administrator role.